An Empirical Study on Text-Independent Speaker Verification based on the GE2E Method: Methodology

 The similarity matrix $\mathbf{S}_{ji,k}$ is defined as the scaled cosine similarities between each embedding vector $\mathbf{e}_{ji}$ to all centroids $\mathbf{c}_{k}$ $(1 \leq j,k \leq N$, and $1 \leq i \leq M)$,

 where $w$ and $b$ are learnable parameters.
 We constrain the weight to be positive $w > 0$, because we want the similarity to be larger when cosine similarity is larger.

-Unlike most of the end-to-end methods, rather than a scalar value, GE2E builds a similarity matrix (\cref{eq:cosine_mat}) that defines the similarities between each $\mathbf{e}_{ji}$ and all centroids $\mathbf{c}_{k}$. \cref{fig:overview} shows the discussed procedure after feature extraction, where different speakers are represented by different colors.
+Unlike most of the end-to-end methods, rather than a scalar value, GE2E builds a similarity matrix (\cref{eq:cosine_mat}) that defines the similarities between each $\mathbf{e}_{ji}$ and all centroids $\mathbf{c}_{k}$.

 During training, we aim at maximizing the similarity of the embeddings representing the utterances of a particular speaker to centroid of embeddings of that speaker.
 At the same time, we want to minimize the similarity of the embedding centroids of all other speakers.
-This general idea is borrowed from traditional methods, such as Linear Discriminant Analysis (LDA).
-As shown in \cref{fig:loss}, we want the blue embedding vector to be close to its own speaker’s centroid (blue triangle), and far from the other speakers' centroids (red and purple triangles), especially the closest one (red triangle).
+This general idea is borrowed from traditional methods, such as Linear Discriminant Analysis.

 Furthermore, removing $\mathbf{e}_{ji}$ when computing the centroid of the true speaker makes training stable and helps avoid trivial solutions~\cite{wan2017generalized}.
 So, while we still take the arithmetic mean of the embedding vectors when calculating negative similarity (\ie $k \neq j$), we instead use the following when $k = j$,